algolia/algoliasearch-wordpress/README.md

   3. **Custom: slider, tag clouds, ...**

-  	  A theme can declare new facet types.
+  	  A results template can declare new facet types.
 The "Default" template is adding the "slider" type.

 You can add a label to each enabled facet to display the Facet bloc title.
 You can also order the facet blocs ordering the attributes.